nataliepcodes/content-sharing-app/README.md

-## MȦRI | Women in Science Content Platform
+## MȦRI | Women in Science Educational Platform
 - MȦRI - name inspired by Marie Curie, dot on a makes an 'Ȧ' as unique as Martinique
 - MȦRI is an educational content platform focused on sharing a content about inspiring women in science, their achievements, and their stories
 - Tech Stack: Python 3, Django
 - Topics covered:
     - user authentication (login, logout, password change)
     - structured data models
     - categories
     - administration site for user management